• Skip to primary navigation

 We remove from heat while we do this just to make sure liquids are not evaporating too much or we are not burning anything.

-Once it forms a ball or comes together like the image below, heats again with medium heat.
+Once it forms a ball or comes together like the image below, it heats again with medium heat.

 Step 3: Heat it over mixing.